jrnl-org/jrnl/docs/formats.md

 programs.
 Even so, they can still be used in the same way as any other format (like written to a file, or displayed in your terminal, if you want).

+!!! note
+You may see boxed messages like "2 entries found" when using these formats, but those messages are written to `stderr` instead of `stdout`, and won't be piped when using the `|` operator.

 ### JSON

 ``` sh